OpenEarable/open-earable/README.md

 Instead of saving the data to an SD card it can also be sent via the USB Serial port.
 The raw PDM stream consisting of shorts will be sent via USB Serial if enabled.

-By default seral sending is disabled.
+By default serial sending is disabled.

 #### `void configure_sensor(SensorConfigurationPacket& config)`